Ian Cerro

-Ian Cerro (born December 9, 1996) is an American soccer player who plays for Rio Grande Valley FC in the USL Championship.
+Ian Cerro (born December 9, 1996) is an American soccer player who currently plays for FC Naples in the USL League One.

 Career

 Youth and college

 Cerro was born in Florida, but moved to Aurora, Colorado in 2001.
 Cerro played soccer at Grandview High School where he was chosen as the Rookie of the Year in the Centennial League as a freshman.
 Cerro also played club soccer with the Colorado Storm Academy, earning a State Championship in 2013.
 He later spent a season playing soccer with Spanish Segunda División B side Real Juvencia as well as training in Rosario, Argentina.

 In 2017, Cerro returned to the United States to attend Southern Illinois University Edwardsville.
 He made seven appearances for the Cougars across two seasons, with all the appearances coming in his freshman year.
 He spent time in 2018 playing with USL PDL side Colorado Pride Switchbacks U23, scoring one goal and tallying one assist in 12 matches.